 English Undergraduate Studies

 Generally small class sizes mean you will work closely with our award-winning faculty, who display their passion for teaching in lively, student-centered, and discussion-based classes.
 In addition to teaching excellence, our faculty members are also active scholars in their fields, regularly presenting their research at national and international conferences and publishing in literary journals and critical anthologies.
-Students can therefore expect cutting-edge course topics and designs, as well as teachers who introduce them to recent developments in literary criticism.
+Recent class topics have included mythology and fairy tales, American horror stories, the study of comics and graphic novels, and Beyoncé and Black Feminisms.
+In rhetoric classes, students have enjoyed thinking about cultural geographies and composing across digital interfaces.
+Students can therefore expect cutting-edge course topics and designs, as well as teachers who introduce them to recent developments in literary and rhetorical criticism.

 Who Should Apply?

 To be or not to be an English major—that is the question.
 Students often wonder what an English degree entails, and whether or not studying is English is right for them.
 Certainly, being an avid reader and lover of literature is an incentive to join the program.
 The degree, however, entails more than finding pleasure in books.
 By studying English at Texas A&M University-San Antonio, you will learn and refine in-demand skills and become prepared for a wide range of careers or future graduate study.
 If you’re unsure about the value of a B.A in English, consider:

 - Studying English cultivates valuable and marketable skills, namely excellence in reading, writing, critical thinking, and creative thinking.A USA Today survey lists “writing skills” as the #1 skill employers want (USA Today: “What Employers Want”) and Forbes lists “critical thinking” as the skill most likely to get you hired (“10 Skills That Will Get You Hired”).